NLP World Volume 2 (1995)

 Judith Delozier, Mastery, New Coding, and Systemic NLP

 A New Coding of NLP was developed by John Grinder and Judith DeLozier in the early 1980s as a way to bring wisdom into the original technology and procedures of NLP.
 Judith describes the history, the seven elements which together make up New Code NLP, and an exercise in Active Dreaming.
-She concludes that the latest developments in NLP attempt to resolve the paradox of how to systematically model something that all codes (maps) can only partially reflect the holistic nature of systems.
+She concludes that the latest developments in NLP attempt to resolve the paradox of how to systematically model something when all codes (maps) can only partially reflect the holistic nature of systems.

 Kauppi, Toivonen and Murphey, You Don't Have to But You Can: observing our verbing